Jake Mitchell: 2019 World Junior Championships

 In August 2019, Mitchell represented the United States at the 2019 World Junior Championships in Budapest, Hungary, winning gold in the 4x200 meter freestyle relay and setting a new world junior record and Championships record for the event with his relay teammates.
 He placed fourth in the 400 meter freestyle with a time of 3:47.95, seventh in the 800 meter freestyle in 7:54.70, and seventh in the 1500 meter freestyle where he finished in 15 minutes, 16.28 seconds.
 His swims in the 400 meter freestyle and 800 meter freestyle qualified him for the US National team.
 His time in the 400 meter freestyle was the fastest on record for an American swimmer 17 years of age.

 2021

 2020 US Olympic Trials

 He placed second at the 2020 US Olympic Swimming Trials in the 400 meter freestyle, with a 3:48.17, missing the Olympic qualifying time of 3:46.78.
 On Tuesday, June 15, he swam the 400 meter freestyle during a time trial, going 3:45.86.
 His second-place finish, and time trial performance qualified him to represent the United States at the 2020 Olympic Games.

 2020 Summer Olympics

 At the 2020 Summer Olympics in Tokyo, Japan, Mitchell placed 8th with a time of 3:45.39 in the final of the 400 meter freestyle.
-In the prelims heats, he swum a time of 3:45.38 to qualify for the final ranking seventh, just 0.07 seconds behind sixth-ranked swimmer and teammate Kieran Smith.
+In the prelims heats, he swam a time of 3:45.38 to qualify for the final ranking seventh, just 0.07 seconds behind sixth-ranked swimmer and teammate Kieran Smith.